kartikey-vyas/ecogydapp/README.md

 # Ecogy Dapp

 As of Tuesday, 26 February 2019, the final version of the Ecogy Dapp code will be backed up here.
-The original repository for all the code used in development can be found at:
+The original repository for all the code used in development can be found at: PRIVATE
     https://github.com/kartikey-vyas/ecogy-smart-contract

 In this repo, I have made sure to use the latest versions of solidity, truffle and any associated packages or frameworks required for the dapp.